WWGK: WJMO (1947–1959)

 The station's roots trace back to WJMO, which went on the air on June 1, 1947, licensed to Cleveland as a daytime-only broadcaster at 1540 kHz with studios at 2157 Euclid Avenue and a power of 1,000 watts.
 The owner was Wentworth J. Marshall, formerly head of the Marshall Drug Co. chain, and the general manager was David M. Baylor.
 When it debuted, WJMO was the only Cleveland radio station without a network affiliation.
 As a result, the station specialized in recorded music.
 Early staff included Gene Carroll (mornings), Howie Lund (afternoons), and Billy Evans on sports.

 In 1948, WJMO carried the football games of Western Reserve College Red Cats, both at home from League Park and on the road.
-In the first broadcast on September 25 Gil Gibbons called the action as Western Reserve met Western Michigan in Kalamazoo.
+In the first broadcast on September 25, Gil Gibbons called the action as Western Reserve met Western Michigan in Kalamazoo.

-On June 5, 1952, in an attempt to emphasize music rather than DJs, Baylor issued an orders to play four songs every 15 minutes.
+On June 5, 1952, in an attempt to emphasize music rather than DJs Baylor issued an orders to play four songs every 15 minutes.
 As a result, a number of DJs chose to leave the station.
 Later than year, Wentworth sold the station on August 20 for $100,000 to Maryland-based United Broadcasting, headed by Richard Eaton.
 Ownership was later put in the name of Eaton's affiliated company Friendly Broadcasting of Ohio.
-An FM license was granted for the 106.5 MHz facility that was to take the WJMO-FM call letters, but it was slated to sign on by 1959.
+An FM license was granted for the 106.5 MHz facility that was to take the WJMO-FM call sign, but it was slated to sign on by 1959.